wearebase/web-wordpress/README.md

 This will only negatively affect users who use Craft CMS.
 And as this is a package designed for a Wordpress project, that shouldn't be a problem... right?

+# Requirements

+This package depends on "wpackagist-plugin/timber-library": "^1"

 # Install
 Include it in your composer: